CPR vs. AED Training: Choosing the Right Course for You

 CPR and AED: Which One Should You be trained In?

-The answer is both.
-CPR/AED training and certification go hand in hand because CPR and defibrillation are needed to save lives during medical emergencies.
-You can perform basic CPR by pumping the chest with your hands, but further training is required to provide the most effective care possible.
+You perform basic CPR by pumping the chest with your hands, but further training is required to provide the most effective care possible.
 An AED’s audio automation will verbally tell you what to do to operate the machine, but more knowledge will benefit anyone who needs to use one.
 When used together, performing CPR and using an AED provide the best chances of saving a person’s life.
+At CPR Semect, CPR training programs integrate both CPR and AED instruction to ensure that individuals are prepared to provide a full range of life-saving interventions in cardiac emergencies.

 Get CPR Certified in Minutes for as low as $19.95